andrasq/node-qconfig/Readme.md

 sections of `qconfig.conf`, or via the `preload` and `postload` properties of the constructor options.

+As of version 1.7.0, environments with no inheritance hierarchy specified preload 'default' and postload 'local' for more convenient `config` compatibility.

 ### Configation File Formats

 ### Config compatibility